alashaym/SQL-HR-Attrition-Data-Analysis-project/README.md

 on b.department = d.department
 order by percentage_attrionedEmp_less_than_average desc;
 ```
-#### objective: determine if wages have an impact on rates of attrition
+#### objective: determine if wages have an impact on rates of attrition.
+Those who were not attritioned actually had, on average, lower salaries.
+This could be attributed to that low percentage of attritioned employees.

 ### 3. what’s the avergae tenure of those who left and those who are currently working?
 ```sql